de-vri-es/weechat-autosort/README.md

 For the best visual effect, consider setting the following options:
 ```
 /set irc.look.server_buffer independent
-/set buffers.look.indenting on
 ```

-The first setting allows server buffers to be sorted independently, which is needed to create a hierarchical tree view of the server and channel buffers.
+This setting allows server buffers to be sorted independently, which is needed to create a hierarchical tree view of the server and channel buffers.
-The second one indents channel and private buffers in the buffer list of the `buffers.pl` script.

-If you are using the buflist plugin you could consider something like this:
+If you are using the buflist plugin you can (ab)use Unicode to draw a tree structure with the following setting (modify to suit your need):
 ```
 /set buflist.format.indent "${color:237}${if:${buffer.next_buffer.local_variables.type}=~^(channel|private)$?├─:└─}"
 ```

-This will use Unicode characters to draw a tree structure in the buflist.

 ## Commands